TobyMosque/app-extension-qdatetimepicker/README.md

 | default-standard | String | serialization standard, the property will be ignored if value isn't null (`iso`, `quasar`) (eg.: `iso`: `yyyy-MM-ddTHH:mm`, `quasar`: `yyyy/MM/dd HH:mm`) (default: `iso`) |
 | auto-update-value | Boolean | When the last action in selection mode is completed, the value is updated automatically |

-# Patreon
+# Donate
-If you like (and use) this App Extension, please consider becoming a Quasar [Patreon](https://www.patreon.com/quasarframework).
+If you like (and use) this App Extension, please consider becoming a Quasar [GitHub Supporter](https://www.patreon.com/quasarframework).